Fort Donelson National Battlefield

 Fort Donelson National Battlefield preserves Fort Donelson and Fort Heiman, two sites of the American Civil War Forts Henry and Donelson Campaign, in which Union Army Brigadier General Ulysses S. Grant and Flag Officer Andrew Hull Foote captured three Confederate forts and opened two rivers, the Tennessee River and the Cumberland River, to control by the Union Navy.
 The commanders received national recognition for their victories in February 1862, as they were the first major Union successes of the war.
-The capture of Fort Donelson and its garrison by the Union led to the capture of Tennessee's capital and industrial center, Nashville, which remained in Union hands from February 25, 1862 until the end of the war, and gave the Union effective control over much of Tennessee.
+The capture of Fort Donelson and its garrison by the Union led to the capture of Tennessee's capital and industrial center, Nashville, which remained in Union hands from February 25, 1862, until the end of the war, and gave the Union effective control over much of Tennessee.
 This struck a major blow to the Confederacy early in the war.

 The main portion of the park, in Dover, Tennessee, commemorates the Battle of Fort Donelson (36°29′41″N 87°51′22″W).
 Fort Heiman, in nearby Calloway County, Kentucky, was a Confederate battery in the Battle of Fort Henry.

 History

 The most vulnerable area in the Confederate defensive line in the Western Theater was the state of Kentucky.
 The Tennessee and Cumberland rivers were potential avenues for a Union invasion of the South through Kentucky and into Tennessee and beyond.
 Since Kentucky had declared neutrality, the Confederacy could not build defensive works within the state without risking alienating the local population.
-The local population in western Kentucky was pro-Confederate.
+The local population in western and central Kentucky was pro-Confederate.
 Kentucky's westernmost (First) congressional district elected a secessionist and Lincoln proclaimed it to be in rebellion.